-Elementary HC program services are provided through a self-contained program.
+Elementary HC program services are provided through a self-contained program in second through fifth grade.
 Students will attend five days a week in a full-day self-contained classroom.
 Parents/guardians and students accepting placement will be provided transportation on a daily basis to and from the program.